AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 You can use the service to create and rollout  interactive and engaging digital forms.
 For example, an organization WKND is looking to digitize their customer enrollment journey.
 They have multiple data sources with existing customer data, they are looking to pre-populate forms, add e-sign their forms, and archive filled forms as PDF files.
 Besides, the organization has multiple print forms (PDF Forms), they are also looking to convert all of their print forms to digital forms.

-The organization can use [!DNL AEM Forms] as a [!DNL Cloud Service] to create digital forms, connect forms to existing data sources, integrate forms with Adobe Sign to add e-signatures to forms, generate Document of Record (DoR) to archive filled forms as PDF files.
+The organization can use [!DNL AEM Forms] as a [!DNL Cloud Service] to create digital forms, connect forms to existing data sources, integrate forms with [!DNL Adobe Sign] to add e-signatures to forms, generate Document of Record (DoR) to archive filled forms as PDF files.
 The organization can also use the service to convert their existing PDF Forms to digital forms.

 An organization can sign up for [!DNL AEM Forms] as a [!DNL Cloud Service] and start using all these features without waiting to buy and set up a local infrastructure.
 It also frees the organization from the cycle of upgrades as the service is always up to date and always offers the latest features.